avtarted/notes/math/sumofpowersoftwo.typ

-focus on the recursive nature of this sum, include tree visualizations, discuss how I use approximations to simplify my reasoning, include a proof using binary, and finally, throughout this article, compare and contrast the various approaches, distilling what I believe are key insights.
+focus on the recursive nature of this sum, include tree visualizations, discuss how I use approximations to simplify my reasoning, include a proof using binary representation, and finally, throughout this article, compare and contrast the various approaches, distilling what I believe are some key insights.

 == Prerequisites
 Knowledge of proof by induction.